helenakristina/CrackingThePythonCode/README.md

 - <b>Celebrate!</b> Hack that reward pathway!
 I know it feels cheesy, but at the very least, give yourself a compliment every time you finish a lesson, even if it felt easy.
 This really works!

 ## About Helena
 As a single mom, Helena Lucia returned to college and completed a computer science degree Cum Laude.
 Early on, she noticed cracks in the system of teaching STEM concepts by "immersion through recursion".
-Drawing on her vast expertise in not only computer science and skills she has polished on her own mental health journey, Helena combines all her superpowers to bring you a new kind of Python course.
+Drawing on her vast expertise in not only computer science and skills she has polished on her own journey, Helena combines all her superpowers to bring you a new kind of Python course.

 <a href="./01_variables.md">Get Started!</a>